shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 # Prologue

-[cats come and raid wolf village on the night of ersatzica’s birth]

-[Pantrinome meets Awoomoon for the last time]

-[have Awoomoon tell ersie the story of how ersie got her belly scar, as if Pantrinome was attacking Awoomoon, and have this happen during bath time]
+“It was a dark and stormy night, when the cats attacked.
+You all were just newborn pups when it happened.”
+Awoomoon spoke to her children, who were still young pups.

+“It wasn’t an army, it was an elite team of assassin cats, and they came for mommy’s head.
+Because you know, I was the chief’s wife at the time.
+This was back when daddy was still alive.

+These cat assassins were trained in war, and had killed before.
+So many before.
+And they were led by none other, than the ferocious Pantrinome!
+Pantrinome was the fiercest of cats.
+She could jump at you from the shadows, stab you through the heart, and slip away before anyone knew what was happening.
+And she was so silent, you couldn’t hear her coming.”

+The wolf pups hugged each other and trembled, looking behind them to see anything in the shadows.

+“But, she was also the prettiest cat, too.
+Like, the most beautiful.
+She had fur the color of reeds, hair the color of red wine, and the very *tip* of her tail looked like she had dabbed it in blood.

+She found me, in my room.
+I had just given birth to you all, you all had just come into the world.
+And the very first thing you saw, when you opened your little eyes, was me, of course.
+But after that, do you know what the very first thing your cute little eyes saw?”

+“What?”
+They said in unison.

+“Pantrinome!
+The assassin cat!”
+Awoomoon put her hands in the air and made a growling gesture.

+All the pups screamed.

+“Did we die?”
+One of the pups asked.

+Awoomoon chuckled.
+“No, little one.
+You’re still here, right?
+You survived.

+But you did come face-to-face with the most dangerous, most beautiful cat in the world.
+She had drums on her hips that when she played them, she could stop your heart beat.
+And when she approached me, she beat the drums at me, getting ready to stop mine.

+She didn’t speak, but I knew what she was saying.
+‘Surrender now or I will kill you… now!’

+And you know what I told her?
+I said, ‘Pantrinome!
+I know it is you!
+I know you have come to kill me, to finish your mission, but you will not succeed!’
+Do you know why I knew she wouldn’t succeed?”

+“Ooh!
+Ooh!”
+A pup raised his paw hand.

+“Yes, Wryonin?”

+“Because you have Alpha’s blessing!”

+“That’s right!
+I had Alpha’s blessing, and I knew he would never let her hurt me.

+So I told her, ‘I have Alpha’s blessing.
+You can not hurt me.’
+And then she stopped drumming, knelt down in front of me, and cried.
+She knew she couldn’t complete her task.
+So instead, she greeted you newborn pups, kissing each one of you.”

+“You’ve been kissed by a cat!”
+Mudrich teased Wryonin, making kissy lips.

+“No, you’ve been kissed by a cat!”
+Wryonin shoved her away.

+“Then what happened?”
+Ersatzica asked.

+“Then, your father came in.
+He was a big, strong, brave wolf.
+He had a shiny mound on his forehead, just like you Lemilay.”

+“Me?”
+Lemilay looked up at the bald spot on her forehead.

+“Yes.
+And he saw where Pantrinome had gone, and came to protect us.
+He thrust his sword into Pantrinome, killing her.”

+“No more scary cat lady!”

+“No more scary cat lady.”
+Awoomoon confirmed.
+“But as it turns out, the scary cat lady was also pregnant.
+We rescued four babies out of her, before she passed.
+We found homes for all the kitten babies.”

+“Awww…” some of the pups cooed.

+“Ew.”
+Wryonin gagged.

+Ersatzica raised a paw hand.

+“Yes, Ersatzica?”

+“I thought this was the story of how I got my scar?”
+She parted some fur on her belly to show a scar from a cut.

+“Oh.
+Yes, that.”
+Awoomoon looked away, flustered.
+“That was an accident.
+But all you pups are safe and sound now, because the scary cat lady is dead, and can never harm you again.
+And as long as you stay in Alpha’s guiding moonlight, no cat shall ever harm you.”

 # Chapter 1 – The Drums of Retriyoan

 Ersatzica found it easy to forget about the impending cat invasion while working on her brother’s utility belt.
-The slender, black-and-white wolf girl inspected her patient on the worktable: a leather belt that had been cut through by a thousand tiny scratches.
+The slender, black-and-white teenage wolf girl inspected her patient on the worktable: a leather belt that had been cut through by a thousand tiny scratches.
 Attached to it were several items: a bag of rocks, a sheathed knife, a water bladder, and a wooden slingshot.

 Her workshop was a comfortable, organized chaos of projects, tools, and materials.
 The counters that lined the walls were full of past projects, full barrels sat in a corner, and cupboards on the wall were bursting with materials.
 The entire space was full, and yet she always had room for one more project.